tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 Step 1
 Find `turtlerock@2x.jpg` in the project files 'Resources folder', drag it into the asset catalog's editor.
 Xcode creates a new set for the image.

+Step 2

+Choose Files -> New -> File to open the template selector again.
+In the User Interface section, select "SwiftUI Views" and click Next.
+Name the file CircleImage.swift and click Create.